-Overall, the threat of piracy in the Gulf of Aden is much reduced however reports of suspicious approaches against vessels sailing through the area do continue.
-After a long pause, three Somali piracy incidents have been reported since 22 November 2023, including the hijacking of a bulk carrier in the Arabian Sea.
-The incidents demonstrate that armed groups in Somalia are still willing and capable of pirate attacks.
+Overall, the threat of Somalia-based piracy has substantially increased in the region.
+Five Somali piracy incidents have been reported since 22 November 2023, including the hijacking of a bulk carrier in the Arabian Sea.
+The incidents have followed a long pause in piracy activity in the region, demonstrating that armed groups in Somalia are still willing and capable of pirate attacks.
 There is a high risk of robbery and theft at ports and anchorages in India and in ports on the East African coast.
 In ports in Africa, there is also a high risk of stowaways.